 They are motivated to fight back against threats to their meal tickets, and they threw everything they had at defeating Trump during the election season.
 Now that he is in, the fear is palpable.

 The incoming president has already been making good on his campaign promises before he is sworn in.
-Major companies have been announcing the and in domestic manufacturing.
-While some of these plans were being discussed before the election, Trump’s vision for a business-friendly America takes a lot of credit for influencing these corporate decisions.
+Major companies have been announcing the manufacturing.
+While some of these plans were being discussed before the election, Trump’s vision for a business-friendly America takes a lot of credit for influencing these corporate decisions.and in domestic

 He has also been working on the border wall since the election.
 The Trump transition team is currently developing plans with the Army Corps of Engineers to get the wall project started as quickly as possible.